Dynamical Fractional and Multifractal Fields: Dynamical Fractional Fields

 \begin{remark} As we can see, we succeeded in defining a Gaussian random field $u_{H,0}(t,x)$ as a solution of a PDE forced by a smooth term $f$ (Eq. \ref{eq:FracDynLPHNonuF}), that shares at large times several statistical properties with a fractional Gaussian field of parameter $H$ defined in Proposition \ref{Prop:fGf}, including a finite variance (Eq. \ref{eq:FiniteVarFracCase}) without the help of viscosity, and a local regularity governed by $H$ (Eq. \ref{eq:S2FracCaseInviscid}). \end{remark}

 \begin{remark} It is then easy to include the effects of viscous diffusion while generalizing the results of Proposition \ref{eq:FracDynLPHNonuF}, considering the evolution provided in Eq. \ref{eq:FracDynLPHnuF}.
-Doing so, we introduce a new characteristic wavelength $k_\nu$ of the order of $(|c|/\nu)^{1/3}$, independent of $H$, such that asymptotic behaviors as those of Eq. \ref{eq:LimInfTimeExprCorrUXFracCase} are expected in the finite range $1/L\ll |k|\ll k_\nu$.
+Doing so, we introduce a new characteristic wavelength $k_\nu$ that gets larger as viscosity gets smaller, and is possibly dependent on $H$, such that asymptotic behaviors as those of Eq. \ref{eq:LimInfTimeExprCorrUXFracCase} are expected in the finite range $1/L\ll |k|\ll k_\nu$.
 Equivalently using the terminology of turbulence phenomenology, the power-law behavior of the second-order structure function (Eq. \ref{eq:S2FracCaseInviscid}) is expected in the so-called inertial range $1/k_\nu\ll\ell\ll L$.
 Also, and for the same reasons, the statistically stationary regime can be reached at a finite time $t_\nu$ which depends on $\nu$.
 This will turn out to be very convenient from a numerical point of view. \end{remark}

+\begin{remark} Moreover, working with a finite viscosity $\nu>0$ allows to revisit some key questions regarding turbulence phenomenology \cite{Fri95}.
+In particular, we could wonder what is the behavior of the viscous contribution to the kinetic energy budget, i.e. $\nu\E |\partial_x u_{H,\nu}|^2$, as viscosity gets smaller.
+To do so, consider the solution of Eq. \ref{eq:FracDynLPHnuF}, starting form a vanishing initial condition, which reads